 The forests and forest margins have varied resources spread through the various layers – worms, grubs and bugs in soil and leaf litter; grasses and leaves; insects at all levels; and berries on shrubs and in the tops of the highest trees.
 Among them, these birds have evolved different strategies to exploit this diversity.

-When the Polynesian ancestors of Māori arrived in New Zealand around 1250–1300 AD, large and mainly flightless birds roamed the forests and forest fringes.
+When the Polynesian ancestors of Māori arrived in New Zealand around 1250–1300 CE, large and mainly flightless birds roamed the forests and forest fringes.
 The new settlers developed techniques to trap the birds, catch them with the help of kurī (dogs) or flush them out with fire.
 But the slow breeding rate of many of these birds could not sustain the level of harvest, and most became scarce or extinct within a few hundred years.

 Smaller forest birds met with a similar fate, but for different reasons.
 They were devastated by the mammal predators that Polynesian and European explorers and settlers brought with them.